b3yond/solidarityGame/CONCEPT.md

 You can usually use existing infrastructure, until you build up own infrastructure - but it's expensive and helps the enemy.

-* Transport: busses and self-driving trains
+* Transport: busses and trains, later self-driving
 * Internet: rented flats have internet, you can build Freifunk
-* Logistics: pushcarts, trucks and self-driving trains
+* Logistics: pushcarts, trucks and trains, later self-driving
-* Shops: stores,
+* Shops: stores, black markets, parties
+* Delivery: delivery guys, drones

+# Policy Modules

+# Corporate Research Modules

+# Commons Research Modules